nsisongltd/options-pricing-visualizer/README.md

 `curl http://localhost:5000/api/health | cat`

-wait! the backend is not responding o.
+wait! the backend is not responding o...even tho it is running.